dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.2.1 =
+- Improve: When calling version 3 of the JSON API using an API key, the `__wallets_user_id` GET argument no longer needs to be specified.
+It is inferred from the value of the secret key.

 = 4.2.0 =
 - Add: New capability `access_wallets_api` controls whether a user can access the JSON API using key-based authentication.